sgiehl/piwik-plugin-GoogleAuthenticator/README.md

 This Plugin is based on the original Piwik Login plugin and needs this one to be installed but not active.

-ATTENTION: Activating Google Authenticator for an account, also requires an auth token for direct API requests with the users token auth.
+ATTENTION: Activating Google Authenticator for an account, also requires an auth code for direct API requests with the users token auth.
+Use ```&auth_code={authcode}``` to do that.

 ### Requirements